fedora-infra/the-new-hotness/README.rst

 -------

 0. Create a virtualenv, then install deps and the hotness itself with ``python setup.py develop``
 1. Can you run it?
-Try running ``fedmsg-hub`` in your virtualenv.
+Try running ``PYTHONPATH=.fedmsg-hub`` in your virtualenv.
    Does it look like it starts without tracebacks?
 2. You may need to edit ``fedmsg.d/hotness-example.py`` and add 'bugzilla' username and password.
 To create those for yourself, check out https://partner-bugzilla.redhat.com/ (that's a "test" bugzilla instance that